IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-guardium/README.md

 +-------------------------------+-----------------------+
 | server_audit_events           | CONNECT,QUERY,TABLE   |
 ```
-## Logstash_Input_Filebeat Configuration:
+## 4. Configuring Filebeat to push logs to Guardium

+## a.
+Filebeat installation

-## Procedure:
+### Procedure:

-1. To install Filebeat on your system, follow the steps in this topic:
+  To install Filebeat on your system, follow the steps in this topic:
     https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#installation

-2. Filebeat configuration:
+## b.
+Filebeat configuration:

 To use Logstash to perform additional processing on the data collected by Filebeat, we need to configure Filebeat to use Logstash.
 To do this, modify the filebeat.yml file which you can find inside the folder where filebeat is installed.
 Follow these instructions for finding the installation directory:
 https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html

+### Procedure:

+1. Configuring the input section :-

+    • Locate "filebeat.inputs" in the filebeat.yml file, then add the following parameters.
 ```
-    • Locate "filebeat.inputs" in the filebeat.yml file and then use the "paths" attribute to set the location of the mariadb audit logs:
-	For more information, see https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html#configuration-filebeat-options

 	For example:-
 	   filebeat.inputs:
        - type: log